San Francisco, the Bay Area, California, and some visits to

-Though the humans have often enjoyed a glass of lunchtime wine at
+Though the humans often enjoyed a glass of lunchtime wine at

-this fancy pizzeria's outside tables, Huxley has
+this fancy pizzeria's outside tables, Huxley never got a

-never gotten a

 cork or even a pizza crust.
 It must have been good!
 However,

 it recently changed ownership and Huxley no longer works in

-the neighborhood, so he doesn't know what
+the neighborhood, so he doesn't know what it's like now.

 South of Market